-Beginning in 1951, 17 dues paying members met in local homes and hung their paintings outside on neighborhood trees or used whatever space was available for shows.
-The association acquired its current home and opened their gallery doors in August 1971.
-With two spacious galleries, the association presents eight exhibits on a myriad of themes throughout the year.
+Beginning in 1951, 17 dues paying members met in local homes and hung their paintings outside on neighborhood trees, using whatever space was available for shows.
+The association acquired its current home and opened the gallery doors in 1971.
+With two spacious galleries, Art Center Morro Bay presents eight exhibits on a myriad of themes throughout the year.

 –Ruth Ann Angus